Adityakolluru07/Flask_React_Basic/README.md

-# Flask_React_Basic
+## Introduction:
- Building basic web page using Flask and React.
+ This Project is a simple and basic webpage build using Flask and React which consists of members detail.
+ Main purpose of this is for learning of Flask and React integration.